vrusinov/gmsite/posts/2020/backups-part-1-strategy.md

 - De-duplication across different hosts.
 - Pay as you go instead of subscription.
 - Use of open-source software so I can hack and improve my backup solution.

+# Next up

+That's all for this post.
+Check [part 2](/en/posts/2020/backups-part-2-files/) where I describe my solution for files backups.